-Adventist Prison Ministries (APM) Washington coordinates the volunteers reaching out to inmates housed in correctional facilities throughout western Washington.
+God is using Prison Ministries to renew hope and transform lives.
+Adventist Prison Ministries Fellowship (APMF) coordinates the volunteers reaching out to those affected by incarceration throughout western Washington.

-This fellowship group is comprised of Prison Ministry volunteers from across the conference.
-The fellowship meets twice a year for information, inspiration, coordination and fellowship.
-Everyone active or interested in Prison Ministries is welcome to attend and learn.
+The Fellowship meets twice a year for information, inspiration, coordination and fellowship.
+All active or interested Prison Ministries volunteers are encouraged to attend.

-About 12 ministry groups (supported by many local churches) present Bible study and worship services within the major prisons and jails in western Washington.
+- Ministry Team volunteers offer Bible studies and worship services within major prisons and jails in western Washington.